-Homeowners in the UK are being encouraged to protect their homes and to prepare for what looks set to be a grim winter as Storm Caroline is brings gusts of wind up to 90mph.
+Homeowners in the UK are being encouraged to protect their homes and to prepare for what looks set to be a grim winter as Storm Eleanor is brings gusts of wind up to 80mph.

-Here, we look at how you can weather proof your home against Storm Ophelia.
+Here, we look at how you can weather proof your home against the storm:

 First things first